heartcombo/simple_form/README.md

 </form>
 ```

-For check boxes and radio buttons you can want to remove the label changing `boolean_style` from defaul value `:nested` to `:inline`.
+For check boxes and radio buttons you can remove the label changing `boolean_style` from defaul value `:nested` to `:inline`.

 Example: